19-03-2016, Changed; 14-04-2018 to 19-04-2018

 The first solution I had was not worth drawing but I have drawn it up below (AL-0018-01A).
 D3 & D8 form a voltage doubling rectifier.
 D1 & D2 provide temperature compensation.
 This circuit will be non-linear and tend to expand the peaks with the small signal voltage being used.
 In this example there is only one or two of these test units made and the circuit will give an indication of vibration and increasing vibration so it is worth considering.

-This has not been modelled at most it might be sketched on scrap paper to show
+This has not been modelled at most it might be sketched on scrap paper to showa discounted idea.
+I have modelled it in the past using pen, paper and calculator

 and may have used the circuit as part of a capacitive humidity sensor.